On hyperbolic dimension gap for entire functions: Singularities, models and approximating entire functions

 \subsection{Elementary properties of the functions $E$ and $f$}

-We now discuss elementary properties of the functions introduced in the introduction and we examine how they behave with respect to the above definitions.
+We now discuss some elementary properties of the functions introduced in the introduction and we examine how they behave with respect to the above definitions.

-To start with we recall that these functions have been introduced and studied by Stallard and her paper \cite[Section 3]{Stallard-III} lists elementary properties of $E$ and $f$ that we recall now.
-Let's denote by
+To start with, we recall that these functions have been introduced and studied by Stallard and her paper \cite[Section 3]{Stallard-III} lists elementary properties of $E$ and $f$.
+We recall now some necessary facts from this paper.